junxit/us-congress-bills-111/metadata.md

 - 2009-07-14 — Placed on the Union Calendar, Calendar No. 112.
 - 2009-07-14 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-206.
 - 2009-07-14 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-206.
+- 2009-07-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-07-20 — Considered under suspension of the rules. (consideration: CR H8364-8367)
+- 2009-07-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1622.
+- 2009-07-20 — Mr. Lujan moved to suspend the rules and pass the bill, as amended.
+- 2009-07-21 — Considered as unfinished business. (consideration: CR H8446-8447)
+- 2009-07-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 393 - 35 (Roll no. 598). (text: CR 7/20/2009 H8364-8365)
+- 2009-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 393 - 35 (Roll no. 598).(text: CR 7/20/2009 H8364-8365)